An Open-Source Platform for High-Performance Non-Coherent On-Chip Communication

-Thus, each cluster needs to load each input layer once per output layer.
+Thus, each cluster needs to load the entire input volume once per output depth slice.
 As the first result column in \cref{tbl:sys:manticore:perf} shows, this implies a very low operational intensity and entails that performance is bound by the HBM memory bandwidth.
-One strategy to alleviate this is to let each cluster compute a tile in a chunk of multiple output matrices.
-As the input layers can be reused for multiple output layers, this reduces the amount of data transferred per computation.
-For a chunk size of 8 (second column), the operational intensity is sufficiently high that the performance becomes compute-bound.
-To save even more off-chip bandwidth (e.g., for energy efficiency or if no HBM is available) without sacrificing performance, the hierarchical network can be used to form a processing pipeline where clusters obtain their input matrix from another cluster instead of off-chip memory.
+One strategy to alleviate this is to let each cluster compute a stack of depth slices of the output volume.
+As the input depth slices can be reused for multiple output depth slices, this reduces the amount of data transferred per computation.
+For a stack of 8 output depth slices (second column), the operational intensity is sufficiently high that the performance becomes compute-bound.
+To save even more off-chip bandwidth without sacrificing performance, the hierarchical network can be used to form a processing pipeline where clusters obtain their input depth slice from another cluster instead of off-chip memory.
 The third column shows that when all 16 clusters within one L2 quadrant form such a pipeline, the off-chip memory traffic can be massively reduced while performance is maintained.
 Traffic is also reduced on the L2 and L3 networks because data, once it is in the local memory of a cluster, is mainly transferred through the L1 networks.